777arc/textbook/content/frequency_domain.rst

    :align: center
    :target: ../_static/negative-frequencies3.svg

 Remember that we tuned the SDR to 100 MHz.
 So the signal that was at about 97.5 MHz shows up at -2.5 MHz, which is a negative frequency.
 In reality it's just a frequency lower than the center frequency.
-It will make more sense when we sample and use our SDRs.
+It will make more sense when we learn more about sampling and use our SDRs.

 ****************************
 Order in Time Doesn't Matter